Tokyo Disney Resort

 Tokyo Disney Resort is most crowded on weekends, especially on Saturdays.
 If you can manage to visit on a weekday, crowds will be significantly lighter.

-Probably the nicest time of year in Japan, weather-wise, is spring (April-May).
+Probably the nicest time of year in Japan, weather-wise, is spring (April-May), though you should still expect some rain.
 However, you’ll want to avoid Golden Week (see below).
 The fall is also pleasant, particularly in October-November.

 Winter can be cold (low 30s to upper 40s F) but January and February offer the lowest crowds at the theme parks.